RugnirViking/ROSMASTER-SAMS-CHEAT-SHEET-V2/README.md

 Finally, note that this document is only intented as an introduction to get you coding nodes with python as fast as possible.
 For a more in-depth tutorial, or to learn to use c++ please read and follow along with **all** of the "basic" tutorials listed at http://wiki.ros.org/ROS/Tutorials

-You won't regret following them, it only takes a couple minutes and its going to help a ton when you're doing your project.
+You won't regret following them, it only takes a couple hours and its going to help a ton when you're doing your project.
 I also recommend taking a look at http://wiki.ros.org/rosserial_python, which is a ros package for communticating over a serial bus with ros (to an arduino, teensy etc)

 ## The Terminal
 The first thing we are going to need to do is open a terminal/shell/command prompt.
 You can do this in a number of ways,